 Organization skills are key to homework success.
-A student with crumpled-up papers in his backpack may get by temporarily, but, eventually, things are going to fall apart.
+A student with crumpled-up papers in their backpack may get by temporarily, but, eventually, things are going to fall apart.
 To head off homework nightmares, help your students get organized from the start.

 Use the following organizational strategies early in the school year.

-- Set up a homework file.
-Students need a simple, fail-safe system to stay organized.
+- Set up a homework file: Students need a simple, fail-safe system to stay organized.
 Advise students to keep all their homework in a central location, such as a pocket folder.
 Designate one place, and one place only, for all subjects.
 If students start filing information in separate notebooks, or corners of their lockers, assignments will get lost.

-- Incorporate planning time.
-Set aside time each week for students to plan their homework schedules.
+- Incorporate planning time: Set aside time each week for students to plan their homework schedules.
 Have students use daily planners to map out after-school activities and schedule in blocks of time to complete homework.
 They can even schedule in downtime if they choose.

-- Offer encouragement.
-Organizing and planning homework can be tricky for many students.
+- Offer encouragement: Organizing and planning homework can be tricky for many students.
 Offer encouragement and praise for any amount of progress.
 Your feedback goes a long way.

 8 Ways to Create Engaging Homework Assignments